opencog/learn/README-Natural.md

 * **0.2)** Optional, but strongly recommended!
-Consider investing in a pair of solid-state disk drives (SSD), configured as a RAID-1 (mirroring) array, to hold the Postgres database.
+Consider investing in a pair of solid-state disk drives (SSD), configured as a RAID-1 (mirroring) array, to hold the database.
            Accumulating observation statistics, as well as other data processing operations, is database intensive, and the writes to disk are often the main bottleneck to performance.

-In practice, 1TB (one terabyte) devoted to just the Postgres server is just barely enough to perform the work described here.
+           When running English-language learning, 1TB (one terabyte) devoted to just the databases is just barely enough to perform the work described here.
 Database copies quickly chew up disk space.

            Individual databases are typically in the 10GB to 150GB in size, and not very many copies of a 150GB database will fit onto a 1TB disk.
 2TB is a more comfortable size to work with.

+           Databases for the artifical-language pipeline might be smaller, so this is perhaps less of a concern.

 * **0.3)** Get a machine with 4 or more CPU cores, and a minimum of 64GB RAM.
+For English-language learning, it will be less agonizing and infuriating if you have 128 GB RAM or more.
+           Smaller RAM sizes are enough for artificial-language learning experiments.

-It will be less agonizing and infuriating if you have 128 GB RAM or more.
-The datasets do get large, and although many of the scripts are designed to only fetch from disk "on demand", the in-RAM sizes can get large.
+           For English-langauge work, the datasets do get large, and although many of the scripts are designed to only fetch from disk "on demand", the in-RAM sizes can get large.
 As I write this, my grammatical-clustering process is using 53GB